ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 - Custom defined errors.

 For each error status type, we have defined a range of error codes, which forms the least significant 16-bits of 32-bit error status values.
 Based on error code definitions below are the error code ranges for each error type:

-- Posix error codes: 1 to 255 (see **Posix Error Codes Support** section below).
+- Posix error codes: 1 to 255 (see [Posix Error Codes Support](#posix-error-codes-support) section below).
 - System error codes: 256 to 4095.
 - Custom error codes: 4096 to 65535.

-It's important to understand the difference between the terminologies "**Error Code**" and "**Error Status**". "**Error Status**" is the 32-bit signed integer in **NEGATIVE space** that the applications use to report the error, and "**Error Code**" is the least significant 16-bits of 32-bit error status values indicating the error situation, for example, out of memory.
-All predefined error status definitions start with **MBED_ERROR_**, and all predefined error code definitions start with **MBED_ERROR_CODE_**.

-Error codes are not used by themselves; they are always encoded into error status values when reporting or representing errors in the system.

 Accordingly, the error status ranges for each type are below:
 - Posix error status  - 0xFFFFFFFF to 0xFFFFFF01 - This corresponds to Posix errors represented as negative.
 - System error status - 0x80XX0100 to 0x80XX0FFF - This corresponds to system errors range (all values are negative).
 Bits 23-16 capture the module type (marked with XX).
 - Custom error status - 0xA0XX1000 to 0xA0XXFFFF - This corresponds to custom errors range (all values are negative).
 Bits 23-16 capture the module type (marked with XX).

+It's important to understand the difference between the terminologies "**Error Code**" and "**Error Status**". "**Error Status**" is the 32-bit signed integer in **NEGATIVE space** that the applications use to report the error, and "**Error Code**" is the least significant 16-bits of 32-bit error status values indicating the error situation, for example, out of memory.
+All predefined error status definitions start with **MBED_ERROR_**, and all predefined error code definitions start with **MBED_ERROR_CODE_**.
+Note that error codes are always encoded into error status values when reporting or representing errors in the system.

 Mbed OS system error status values can also capture the module reporting the error by encoding the module identifier in the error status, depending on the type of error status.
 We provide the error status values and ranges for information purposes, but no implementation should assume or manipulate the bit fields in the encoding directly.
 Implementation using Mbed OS error handling and reporting APIs should deal with error status, such as an opaque object, and should use Mbed OS provided macros and functions to manipulate or interpret the error status values.